pal3668139/CAT-Data-Mgt/README.md

 PLEASE NOTE: A brief description of files in each folder.
  - data - Find relevant .CSVs
  - notebooks - Functioning Python Pandas code that ingests, cleans, and transforms Tally data from .CSV files
- - src - Early draft Python files that represent the end-state application framework
+ - src - Early draft Python files that represent the end-state application
- - tests - Empty

 Here's a more detailed project description.